Playtech boosted by William Hill joint venture

-LONDON Online gaming software company Playtech said its gross income increased 51 percent in 2012, helped by increasing profits from its joint venture with bookmaker William Hill (WMH.L).
+LONDON Feb 7 Online gaming software company Playtech said its gross income increased 51 percent in 2012, helped by increasing profits from its joint venture with bookmaker William Hill.

-Gross income for the year totalled 368.1 million euros (317.9 million pounds), comprising revenues of 317.5 million and a 50.6 million share of profit from William Hill Online.
+Gross income for the year totalled 368.1 million euros ($498.3 million), comprising revenues of 317.5 million and a 50.6 million share of profit from William Hill Online.

 William Hill wants to buy out Playtech's 29 percent stake and work to assess its value will be completed at the end of this month.